Royal Caribbean’s newest ship could be named Legend of the Seas and is rumored to debut in Europe

 Rumors have been circling for months about the potential name “Legend” for the third Icon Class ship.
 Along with Icon of the Seas and Star of the Seas, the name “Legend” fits the theme of boldness, aspiration, and legacy for the groundbreaking ship class.

-While “Icon” emphasizes trailblazing innovation and “Star” suggests brightness and excellence, “Legend” hints at timelessness and the enduring legacy of Royal Caribbean’s commitment to delivering unforgettable cruise experiences.
+“Icon” emphasizes trailblazing innovation and “Star” suggests brightness and excellence.
+“Legend” hints at timelessness and the enduring legacy of Royal Caribbean’s commitment to delivering unforgettable cruise experiences.
 Together, these names create a cohesive narrative about the extraordinary nature of the Icon Class fleet.

-In the comment section of the Reddit post, cruisers are torn about Royal Caribbean’s decision to reuse an old vessel name.
+Cruisers in the Reddit comment section debate Royal Caribbean’s decision to reuse an old vessel name.
 Some appreciate the homage to the original Legend of the Seas vessel, which was a beloved part of the fleet as a Vision Class ship.

-Regardless of the name, the third Icon Class ship is expected to uphold Royal Caribbean’s reputation for delivering exceptional cruise experiences.
+Regardless of the name, the third Icon Class ship will uphold Royal Caribbean’s reputation for delivering exceptional cruise experiences.
 Construction has already started on the third Icon Class ship, which will debut in 2026 and into 2027.

 Why “Legend” of the Seas?